 Jacqueline King portrayed Sylvia Noble, the disapproving mother of Donna Noble (Catherine Tate) during the David Tennant era of Doctor Who.
 Her television appearances include Hetty Wainthropp Investigates, Casualty, Coronation Street, Doctors, The Bill and 55 Degrees North.
 Originally scheduled to be with us last year, we are delighted to welcome her to her first visit to Gallifrey One sponsored by Showmasters Events.

-One of television’s most prominent character actors, Mark Sheppard is a legend in the science fiction genre from his many roles in Doctor Who (as Canton Everett Delaware), Firefly, Supernatural, Warehouse 13, Battlestar Galactica, The Middleman, Dollhouse, Leverage, 24 and Soldier of Fortune.
+One of television’s most prominent character actors, Mark Sheppard is a legend in the science fiction genre from his many roles in Doctor Who (as Canton Everett Delaware), Firefly, Supernatural, Warehouse 13, Battlestar Galactica, The Middleman, Dollhouse, Leverage, 24 and Soldier of Fortune – not to mention, as the voice of BBC America.
 A popular guest at conventions all over the world, Mark has become one of Gallifrey One’s most anticipated guests the past few years and we are delighted to welcome him back for 2015.

 Terry Molloy took over the role of Dalek creator Davros in Doctor Who’s “Resurrection of the Daleks,” reprising the role in two subsequent stories.
 In recent years, he’s returned to the role for Big Finish’s audio series, including the spinoff “I, Davros” that he headlined.
 Known also for his work on BBC Radio 4’s The Archers as well as for a lengthy voiceover artist career, Molloy makes a long-awaited return to Gallifrey One in 2015, sponsored by Tenth Planet.